 And I think Paramount+ seems to have realized that there is not much of an audience for the film.
 The marketing appears to be minuscule, borderline nonexistent (had I not set a calendar reminder, I wouldn’t have even know it had released), thinning out the already narrow audience subscribed to Paramount+.
 In the month-or-so since Snow Day’s release, a whopping 276 people have logged the film on Letterboxd.
 It is currently ranked the 2,397th most popular movie of 2022 on the platform.
 Even if you factor in a shift based on a demographic mismatch between Letterboxd users and family movie audiences, that’s not great, Bob.
 My theory is that Discovery’s slash-and-burn approach to original programming meant this slipped through the cracks without much momentum, and it will forever remain a movie the essentially nobody on the planet has seen.
 Except me.

 That’s a long introduction, but I have a lot of built up feelings.
-I watched Snow Day the day it came out, and now a month later, and I’ve watched it a second time.
+I watched Snow Day the day it came out, and now a second time a month later.
 And the verdict: It clears the exceptionally low bar I have placed for it, but no more.
 But it does indeed clear it, and for that I love it.
 I will be watching it a third time.

-The film, as you might be familiar with, or might not be if you are a normal person who hasn’t committed Snow Day from 2000 to memory, follows siblings Hal (Ky Baldwin) and Natalie (Michaela Russell) across a day where school has been canceled due to inclement weather.
-Natalie makes it her mission to get a second snow day by ruining the efforts of Snow Plow Man (Jerry Trainor from iCarly/Drake and Josh), a delectably villainous character who gets joy in crushing kids’ dreams.
+The film, as you might be familiar with, or might not be if you are a normal person who hasn’t committed Snow Day from 2000 to memory, follows siblings Hal (Ky Baldwin) and Natalie (Michaela Russell) across a surprise snow day.
+Natalie makes it her mission to get a second day off by ruining the efforts of Snow Plow Man (Jerry Trainor from iCarly/Drake and Josh), a delectably villainous character who gets joy in crushing kids’ dreams.

 Hal, meanwhile, spends the day pursuing longtime crush Claire Bonner (Shelby Simmons) who recently broke up with her d-bag boyfriend Chuck Wheeler (Myles Erlick).
 Hal is backed up by his platonic best friend Lane (Fabi Aguirre).
 But maybe there’s more to the connection between Lane and Hal than meets the eye?
 It’s all cartoonish, sitcom-type material, but heightened and cinematic: In fact the strength of the original film is making it feel so big and adventurous and romantic in spite of the small narrative scope.